Potassium (K⁺) Test: Meaning, Functions, Causes, Symptoms, Normal Range & Complete Guide

 Maintains Fluid and Electrolyte Balance

-Potassium works closely with sodium to maintain the correct amount of fluid inside and outside body cells.
-The balance between potassium and sodium determines hydration levels, blood pressure stability, and cellular health.
+Potassium works closely with sodium to regulate fluid distribution inside and outside cells.
+This balance supports normal cell size, hydration, and blood pressure stability.

 Helps Maintain Acid–Base Balance